IdeallyGrey/MinecraftServerManager/README.md

 # MinecraftServerManager

 An easy to use TUI for installing, managing, and running Minecraft servers.
-Works on any Unix-like operating system (Linux, MacOS, etc..)
+Works on any Unix-like operating system (Linux, MacOS, BSD, etc..)
 Perfect for a RaspberryPi!

 # Installing